 Rubbing the eye — or trying to remove an object with your finger — may end up abrading the cornea and creating a much more serious situation, he says.

 Instead, allow your tears to flow in response to the irritation.
 If that doesn’t flush it out, rinse the eye with clean water or with sterile saline solution.
-If your eye continues to bother you, or the foreign body remains, contact your eye doctor.
+If your eye continues to bother you, or the foreign body remains, contact your eye doctor or head to the nearest urgent care or ER if an your eye doctor is not available.

 2. Chemicals in the eye